 Clinical and Translational Science

 Translational science focuses on applying biomedical discoveries to health care.
 It requires team-based interdisciplinary approaches to move research-generated discoveries into clinical trials and to facilitate the adoption of best practices in clinical and community settings.
-Investigators in translational science understand principles involved in foundational research and how such research relates to epidemiology, behavioral medicine, and patient-oriented research.
+Investigators in translational science understand the principles involved in foundational research and how such research relates to epidemiology, behavioral medicine, and patient-oriented research.

 Opportunities for training in translational science are available through graduate and professional study in medicine, public health, nursing, dentistry, pharmacy, and other allied health professions, including biostatistics, behavioral medicine, clinical pharmacology, and epidemiology.